Showing 1 to 15 of 42 results.

 |Date||[1950 - 1951?]||ID||1587|

-Two reels of amateur film documenting life at the Southern Railway Servants' Orphanage in Woking.
+Two reels (only reel one is online) of amateur film documenting life at the Southern Railway Servants' Orphanage in Woking.
 The film contains scenes of the older children giving gymnastic displays and a formal dance.
 The younger children receive toys from Father Christmas and eat Christmas dinners.
 The children perform a stage play, and boys have a pillow fight.

 This film shows the family on several caravanning holidays in the UK; a visit to London to watch the Trooping of the Colour; the inspection of the guard of honour at Guildhall; a boating event at Henley and watching a group of army cadets on parade and at a Physical Training display in a playing field.
 This film is intertitled throughout.

 [Southern Railway Orphanage - Life at the Home]